fnrg-nfv/backup-deep/doc/readme.md

 | MaxReservation   | consider current remaining and max reserved, will failed for **stand-by→active**. |
 | FullyReservation | will not failed.                                             |

+## Monitor

+- Monitor the state change of each sfc;
+- Monitor the resources change of each node and edge;

 ## State

 ## Action